 Second up: Chalk paint

-I had a jar of grey chalk paint that I had purchased for another project but I haven’t gotten around to it.
-When I do- I will share- it’s going to be fun!
 Anyway back to pumpkins.
 The chalk paint did a wonderful job and I only had a couple of areas that needed a second coat.
-The chalk paint finish lends an almost velvety look to me and I dig it.
-Since my paint was darker – that may be the reason it covered so well.
-I will test a lighter chalk paint at some point, like next year.
+The chalk paint finish lends an almost velvety look to me and I dig the serene look.
+A little liquid gold paint on the stem and they are just gorgeous!

 Third up: Fusion Paint

 I was digging through my

 hoard collection of paints and found this great little product.
 The paint glides on and has excellent coverage.
-Out of the three paints, this one was my favorite,
+Out of the three paints, this one won my favor.